facile-it/facile-coding-standard/README.md

 The installer will add a `.php_cs.dist` file in your project root directory, then you can edit manually if you need some changes.

-The CS config will be configured to find your project files using composer autoload (psr-0, psr-4) sources.
+The CS config will be configured to find your project files using composer autoload sources.
+Only `psr-0`, `psr-4` and `classmap` autoloads are supported.

 The installer will also add two scripts in your `composer.json`;